kevinjt12/Milestone-1/README.md

 - **`negativeWords`**: A static array list that stores the negative words used for analyzing the sentiment of the text.

 ### New Additional Method
-- **`analyzeSentiment(String text)`**: This static method scans through two provided directories, one for the positive words and the other for the negative words.
-This method will then loop through
+- **`analyzeSentiment(String text)`**: This static method performs a basic sentiment analysis on the input text by counting occurrences of positive and negative words.
+It loads positive and negative word lists from files, then counts how many times words in the text match these lists.
+It prints the counts for positive and negative words and determines an overall sentiment as Positive, Negative, or Neutral.

-### Frequency Ranker
+### Frequency Ranker Class
+In this milestone `Frequency Ranker` was updated with one additional method and two fields.
+Additionally, the `rankWords` method was tweaked to fulfill the requirements for this milestone.

 ## UML Diagram for Milestone 2